Bite Inhibition Why Puppies Nip and Bite

 Do not pull your hand away.
 Let the puppy move away from the sound and your hand, (pulling your hand away will only encourage him to lunge towards the moving object) As an appeasement after your yelp the pup may come up and lick your hand, accept this gesture.

 Then allow the play to resume, but this time hopefully with a softer bite.
 If the play gets a little rougher, "yelp" again, thus further confirming that any pressure is totally unacceptable.
 Repeat this exercise as often as possible.
-And like the New York police chief who had a zero tolerance to crime you do the same with any hard biting.
+And like the New York police chief who had a zero tolerance to a crime you do the same with any hard biting.

 You will find within a few days or a week or so, that the biting turns into soft mouthing; you will have programmed your puppy into thinking that he must not exert any pressure whatsoever whilst mouthing because of your ultra sensitive reaction.
 Now you can teach him the “OFF command to stop all mouthing.

 The "OFF" Command